MileHacker Logo

 • No-Go Areas: Major highways and busy multi-lane roads generally not safe or pleasant for pedestrians or cyclists.

-• Industrial Areas: Lack pedestrian facilities and hazardous.
+• Industrial Areas: Lack pedestrian infrastructure and hazardous.
 Focus on designated pedestrian zones.

-• Local Streets: Less trafficked local streets a better option for walking and biking.
+• Local Streets: Less trafficked local streets a better option for going on foot and by bike.

 Specialized Transportation